dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 A higher resolution will promote the sharpness of the video frames and also enlarge the module size of barcodes.
 Setting the resolution higher will definitely benefit the barcode reading accuracy but sacrifice a bit of speed.
 In addition, please remember to set the `scaleDownThreshold` to a higher value.
 When the `scaleDownThershold` is not big enough, the barcode reader will still process on the shrunken images.

+### Specify the Scan Region

+You can specify the scan region via DCE to remove the noninterest areas.
+The video frames will be cropped before barcode decoding so that the barcode reader will not be disturbed by the noninterest information and process even more fast and accurate.

 **Related Parameter(s)/API(s)**

 - <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#enablefeatures" target="_blank">`CameraEnhancer.enableFeatures`</a>
 - <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#setresolution" target="_blank">`CameraEnhancer.setResolution`</a>

-### Specify the Scan Region

-You can specify the scan region via DCE to remove the noninterest areas.
-The video frames will be cropped before barcode decoding so that the barcode reader will not be disturbed by the noninterest information and process even more fast and accurate.

 ## Summary

 In this article, the accuracy-friendly settings are listed and parsed.
-In summary, the measurements that improves the accuracy can be categorized as follow:
+In summary, the measurements that improve the accuracy can be categorized as follow:

 - Enhance the image/video source before decoding
 - Exclude the uninterest when decoding
 - Filter out the incorrect after decoding

-Some of the accuracy-friendly settings may benefits the speed or read rate at the same time.
+Some of the accuracy-friendly settings may benefit the speed or read rate at the same time.
 For example, when the uninterested barcode formats are excluded, both the processing speed and the accuracy are improved and hardly do this setting affects the read rate.
-However, some other accuracy-friendly settings, for example confidence filter, may decrease both the processing speed and read rate.
+However, some other accuracy-friendly settings, for example, confidence filter, may decrease both the processing speed and read rate.
 To adjust the parameter setting to fit your usage scenario, you might need to find the balance between the 3 dimensions of the performance.
 Master the following information will help you to optimize the settings:

-- The priority of each performance metrics in your project.
+- The priority of each performance metric in your project.
 - How the settings are affecting the barcode decoding speed, read rate and accuracy.

-The following links are the article that explaining how to make settings when speed or read rate is prioritized.
+The following links are the article that explains how to make settings when speed or read rate is prioritized.
 Reading the articles will help you to further understand the parameter settings and measure how to configure the setting for your own project.

 - [How to boost Speed](speed.md)
 - [How to boost Read Rate](read-rate.md)